This article contains Frequently Asked Questions (FAQs) about general Vault Management and Bitwarden functionality.

 Unfortunately, F-Droid can not compile our app from source as it is based on Xamarin and it is not supported by F-Droid’s current compiler methods, so we must use a separate repo.

-The ability to view the history of the last 5 passwords for a Login Item is available.
-You can open the item in question and select the “1” next to Password History near the bottom of the window.
+A: Yes!
+You can view the last 5 passwords for any Login Item.
+Open the item in question and select the “1” next to Password History near the bottom of the window.

 Clicking on the number will expose the historical password values in plain text immediately.